 - ITSS (16-09 Contract) Maintenance Process (Visio 2007 or later)

-- Ensure the Governor's budget includes the most critical information technology projects which are aligned with enterprise goals;
+- Ensure the governor's budget includes the most critical IT projects which are aligned with enterprise goals;

 - Develop plans to address comparable projects from multiple agencies in a collaborative, non-redundant manner